BenMcLean981/flask-todo/README.md

 ### Testing

 I threw this together in a hurry (< 2 days), and testing is the area that suffered the most.
 This is unfortunate because I really think automated tests are as important as the source code, especially with Python due to the fact that it does everything at runtime.
-What tests I do have can be run with `pytest`.